wellyshen/react-cool-starter/README.md

 ## Docker-ise Supported

-This starter also supports Docker-ise.
+We also support Docker-ise.
 If you need it check the [docker](https://github.com/wellyshen/react-cool-starter/tree/docker) branch.

 ## Requirements